sf-wdi-21/notes/week-07/day-04-rails-testing/dusk-rspec-tdd/rspec-reading.md

 * Write tests that help you be more proficient as a developer

-If you feel ready to watch a demonstration, check out this video from tutsPlus.
+If you feel ready to watch a demonstration, check out this <a href="https://www.youtube.com/embed/JhR9Ib1Ylb8" > Tutsplus Ruby Rspec Tutorial</a>.
 The first 15 minutes are the most important, but feel free to watch it in its entirety.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/JhR9Ib1Ylb8" frameborder="0" allowfullscreen></iframe>

 ### Resources